-Our financial results for the first quarter of 2022 reflected the cost-sharing provisions related to our eplontersen collaboration with AstraZeneca to develop and commercialize eplontersen for the treatment of ATTR.
+Our financial results for the six months ended June 30, 2022 reflected the cost-sharing provisions related to our eplontersen collaboration with AstraZeneca to develop and commercialize eplontersen for the treatment of ATTR.
 Under the terms of the collaboration agreement, AstraZeneca is paying 55 percent of the costs associated with the ongoing global Phase 3 development program.
-As we are leading the Phase 3 development program, we are recognizing as R&D revenue the 55 percent of cost-share funding AstraZeneca is responsible for in the same period we incur the related development expenses.
-As a result of the cost-sharing provisions in our collaboration, we will receive payments of \$20 million from AstraZeneca related to development expenses incurred in the first quarter of 2022.
+Because we are leading the Phase 3 development program, we are recognizing as R&D revenue the 55 percent of cost-share funding AstraZeneca is responsible for, net of our share of AstraZeneca's development expenses, in the same period we incur the related development expenses.
+From inception through June 2022, we have earned \$37 million in joint development revenue under this collaboration.

-As AstraZeneca is responsible for the majority of the medical affairs and commercial costs in the U.S. and all costs associated with bringing eplontersen to market outside the U.S., we are recognizing cost-share funding we receive from AstraZeneca related to these activities as a reduction of our medical affairs and commercialization expenses, which we classify as R&D and SG&A expenses, respectively.
-In the first quarter of 2022, we recognized \$0.4 million and \$0.2 million of medical affairs expenses and commercialization expenses for eplontersen, respectively, net of cost-share funding from AstraZeneca.
+As AstraZeneca is responsible for the majority of the medical affairs and commercial costs in the U.S., and all costs associated with bringing eplontersen to market outside the U.S., we are recognizing cost-share funding we receive from AstraZeneca related to these activities as a reduction of our medical affairs and commercialization expenses, which we classify as R&D and SG&A expenses, respectively.
+In the six months ended June 30, 2022, we recognized \$0.8 million and \$0.7 million of medical affairs expenses and commercialization expenses for eplontersen, respectively, net of cost-share funding from AstraZeneca.
 We expect our medical affairs and commercialization expenses to increase as our collaboration with AstraZeneca progresses.

-The following is a summary of the financial impacts on our statement of operations of the joint development activities under our eplontersen collaboration with AstraZeneca:
+The following is a summary of the financial impacts on our statement of operations for the six months ended June 30, 2022 of the joint development activities under our eplontersen collaboration with AstraZeneca:

-Collaboration Activities Financial Statement Line Impact of Cost-Sharing Provisions on our Statement of Operations Phase 3 Development: Eplontersen Joint Development Revenue (R&D Revenue) \$20M 55% of Ionis' Phase 3 development expenses, including internal+external costs & CMC costs Ionis leads and conducts Development Expenses (R&D expenses) \$36M 100% of Ionis' Phase 3 development expenses
+Collaboration Activities Financial Statement Line 1 Impact of Cost-Sharing Provisions on our Statement of Operations Phase 3 Development: Ionis leads and conducts Eplontersen Joint Development Revenue (R&D Revenue) \$37M 55% of Ionis' Phase 3 development expenses, including internal+external costs & CMC costs, net of our share of AstraZeneca's Phase 3 development expenses ionis icads and conducts Development Expenses (R&D expenses) \$71M 100% of Ionis' Phase 3 development expenses